rwynn/monstache/README.md

 and if the boolean value is `false` then that indicates to monstache that you would not like to index the document.
 If the boolean value is `true` then the original document from mongodb gets indexed in elasticsearch.

-This allows you to return nil or false if you have implemented soft deletes in mongodb.
+This allows you to return false or null if you have implemented soft deletes in mongodb.

 	namespace = "db.collection"
 	script = """